 Last Updated on by

-Forewarning: there are semi graphic pictures in this post of my umbilical hernia surgery incision.
+Forewarning: there are semi graphic pictures in this post of my umbilical hernia surgery recovery and incision.

-Disclaimer: the following are suggestions based on my experience with umbilical hernia surgery.
+Disclaimer: the following are suggestions based on my experience with umbilical hernia surgery recovery.
 Always follow the advice of your doctor, and consult with your doctor if you have any questions or concerns.

 I toyed with writing this piece like a race recap, because in all honesty, this experience has felt like a really long race.
 There were highs (some natural, some drug induced), there were lows, and there were points where my nutrition totally affected my performance, if you will.
 I bonked, I came back around, and now I think I can see the finish line.
 Alas, due to the wonderful power of search engines, I realize many non runners will show up to this very post looking for a little umbilical hernia surgery reassurance before their own procedure, so I’ll keep it simple, and leave out technical terms like “FOMO” and the aforementioned “bonk“.
 At least for now.

 Instead I thought it would be helpful to write a list of tips learned through trial and error over the course of 11 days (and counting) of my umbilical hernia surgery recovery.
 Prior to surgery I reached out to the wonderful world wide web looking for first hand experiences and suggestions, and came up with a lot of generic medical posts instead.
 While semi helpful, they didn’t give me as much insight as I would have hoped.
 Over 500,000 hernia repairs occur per year in our country (source); with such a high occurrence rate, I was surprised to not find more personal experiences.
 Finding a firsthand experience from a fellow runner/athlete was near impossible.
 So here I am, oversharing with the world once again, in hopes that it might help someone.

 What to Expect During Umbilical Hernia Surgery Recovery